WE WANT YOUR INPUT! Give us your feedback on the proposed zoning updates

 • What is zoning?

-A zoning code, which can also be referred to as a zoning ordinance or zoning regulations, is set of laws used as a tool to govern physical development within a municipality and the processes by which new development can be approved.
+A zoning code, which can also be referred to as zoning regulations, is a set of laws used as a tool to govern physical development within a municipality and the processes by which new developments can be approved.
 Zoning sets forth the standards that must be met and processes that must be followed in order to develop a parcel of land.
 Zoning codes can include regulations on uses, building size, yard size, open space, density of development, and signs, among other things.
 A zoning map always accompanies a zoning code.
 The zoning map identifies the location of the various zoning districts that are in a municipality’s zoning code.
 A zoning district is a designated area or district in a municipality within which specific regulations and requirements uniformly govern the use, placement, spacing, and size of land and buildings.
 For example, in the Town of Southold, “R-40” is a residential zoning district.
 “R-80” is also a residential district, but with different standards.

 • Why is the Town’s zoning code being updated?

-Furthermore, the Town’s zoning code needs to be updated to incorporate contemporary best practices and modern uses.
+Furthermore, the Town’s zoning code needs to be updated to incorporate best practices and modern uses.
 Inconsistencies will be eliminated and graphic depictions of regulations will be included so the code is easier for people to navigate and understand.

 Updating the Town’s zoning will help ensure that future land uses are of the appropriate scale and intensity for the location.
 The goal is to achieve a balance between the built and natural environment, and between commercial and residential uses, while allowing for the strengthening of the local economy.